 |If he is unable to project with confidence what the future cash flows of a business will be, he will not attempt to value the company.|

 |There is no fundamental difference between buying a business outright and buying shares in a business.|

-In a related note, if you are interested in quotes related to Warren Buffet, I just created this page of Warren Buffet quotes.
+In a related note, if you are interested in quotes related to Warren Buffett, I just created this page of Warren Buffett quotes.